Argyle Library Egg

 The Argyle Library Egg (also known as the Argyle Library Egg by Kutchinsky) is a jewelled egg composed of gold and diamonds.
-Commissioned by Argyle Diamonds of Perth, Australia and completed in 1990 by Paul Kutchinsky, its design was inspired by the ornate Fabergé eggs that noted jeweller Peter Carl Fabergé created for the Russian royal family in the late 19th and early 20th centuries.
+Designed and completed in 1990 by Paul Kutchinsky with a commission by Argyle Diamonds of Perth, Australia, its design was inspired by the ornate Fabergé eggs that noted jeweller Peter Carl Fabergé created for the Russian royal family in the late 19th and early 20th centuries.

 Craftsmanship

-Standing more than two feet (60 cm) tall, the egg is fashioned from 33 lbs (15 kg) of 18 carat gold sheets and is studded with 24,000 pink diamonds.
-Six master craftsmen labored a combined 7000 hours over ten months to complete the creation of the egg.
-Reportedly, Paul Kutchinsky individually hand selected each diamond used in the design.
-The completed egg was valued at approximately $11.5 million.
+Standing more than 2 ft tall, the egg is fashioned from 33 lb of 18-carat gold sheets and is studded with 24,000 pink diamonds.
+Six master craftsmen labored a combined 7,000 hours over ten months to create the egg.
+Reportedly, Paul Kutchinsky hand-selected each diamond used in the design.
+Various figures had been suggested for the completed egg's value, including £7 million and A$16 million.
+It was sold for ¥800m (about £4.3m) in 2002.

 Surprise

 Paying homage to Faberge's tradition of hiding a "surprise" inside each of his eggs, the Argyle Library Egg was designed to open and reveal a rotating miniature library and portrait gallery.
 The egg had a complex electronic mechanism to pull back the shell and rotate the interior for display.
-However, this mechanism reportedly experienced a few technical problems after the completed egg began a world tour in 1990.
+However, this mechanism reportedly experienced technical problems after the completed egg began a world tour in 1990.
 The portrait gallery, containing five enameled frames, was based upon a design that Fabergé produced for the Russian tsars.